-With the internet available almost everywhere it’s possible to be a freelancer anywhere in the world.
+With the internet available almost everywhere, it’s possible to be a freelancer anywhere.

-Since most companies hire freelancers for specific projects and jobs, you are able to decide when you want to work.
+Since most companies hire freelancers for specific projects and jobs, you can decide when you want to work.
 If you don’t have any jobs that week or over the weekend, you can relax and take it easy, work on your personal projects, or do outreach.

 Freelancers can create their own routines and work hours which is one of the main perks.

 Since freelancers can choose which jobs they want to do, there is a lot more variety than working a 9-5 job.

-Most of the time a freelancer decides which jobs they do, so it’s possible to work on things that interest them rather than what might interest the company you work for.
+Most of the time, freelancers decide which jobs they do, so it’s possible to work on things that interest them rather than what might interest the company they work for.

 Since freelancers are usually tasked with working on one project at a time, it’s possible to build a brand around a specific niche.

 By creating your own brand and reputation as the go-to person for that certain skill or task, you’ll be able to attract more clients that want to work with you specifically.

 Since freelancing allows individuals to be their own bosses, there is no need to worry about office politics.
 There are no managers or colleagues, just work and whatever else you want to do outside of your job.